Dzhokhar Tsarnaev: Manhunt and additional crimes

-At 5:00 p.m. on April 18, three days after the bombing, the FBI released images of two suspects carrying backpacks, asking the public's help in identifying them.
+At 5:00 p.m. on April 18, 2013, the FBI released images of two Boston Marathon bombing suspects carrying backpacks and requested the public's help in identifying them.
 The FBI-released images depicted Dzhokhar and Tamerlan Tsarnaev.
 Hours after the FBI released photos of the two suspects in the bombing, Tamerlan and Dzhokhar Tsarnaev visited their family's apartment in Cambridge.
 There, they obtained five improvised explosive devices (IEDs), ammunition, a semiautomatic handgun, and a machete.
 The two brothers then drove to the Massachusetts Institute of Technology.

 On April 18, 2013, at 10:25 p.m., the Tsarnaev brothers ambushed Sean A. Collier of the Massachusetts Institute of Technology Police Department and shot him six times.
-Collier died from his injuries.
+Collier died from his injuries and was found in his vehicle later that evening.
 The shooting occurred as part of a failed attempt to steal Collier's gun.
 The brothers then traveled to the Boston neighborhood of Allston.
 There, the brothers carjacked an SUV and robbed its owner, Dun Meng, who said he managed to escape when the Tsarnaevs became momentarily distracted in the process of refueling the car at a cash-only gas station.
 Meng fled to another nearby gas station and contacted the police.
-Police were then able to track the location of the car through Meng's cellphone and the SUV's anti-theft tracking device.
+Police were then able to track the location of the SUV through Meng's cellphone and the SUV's anti-theft tracking device.

 In the early hours of April 19, police found the brothers, and a shootout ensued in Watertown.
-During the gunfight (in which bombs were thrown at responding officers), Dzhokhar Tsarnaev was wounded, and Tamerlan was shot several times.
-Dzhokhar escaped by driving the stolen SUV toward the officers who were arresting his brother, and drove over Tamerlan Tsarnaev, dragging him under the SUV about 30 ft in the process.
-Tamerlan later died at a nearby hospital.
-Dzhokhar drove off but abandoned the car about 1/2 mi away and then fled on foot.
+During the shootout, the brothers threw bombs at responding officers.
+Both brothers were wounded, with Tamerlan being shot several times.
+Dzhokhar escaped by driving the stolen SUV toward the officers who were arresting his brother.
+He drove over his brother, dragging him under the SUV about 30 ft.
+Tamerlan later died at a nearby hospital of gunshot wounds and blunt force trauma.
+Dzhokhar drove off, but abandoned the car about 1/2 mi away and then fled on foot.
 A Massachusetts Bay Transportation Authority Police officer was critically injured in the course of Dzhokhar Tsarnaev's escape.
 A manhunt involving thousands of police officers from several nearby towns, as well as state police, FBI, and SWAT teams, searched numerous homes and properties in Watertown.
 Images of squad cars and large black armored vehicles crowding the side streets, as well as videos of residents being led out of their homes at gunpoint, soon flooded social media.
-The Boston metro area was effectively shut down all day on April 19.
+The Boston metropolitan area was effectively shut down all day on April 19.

-After Tsarnaev's name was published in connection with the bombings, his uncle Ruslan Tsarni, who lives in Montgomery Village, Maryland, pleaded with Tsarnaev through the news media to turn himself in "and ask for forgiveness", and said that he had shamed the family and the Chechen honor code.
+After Tsarnaev's name was published in connection with the bombings, his uncle Ruslan Tsarni, who lives in Montgomery Village, Maryland, pleaded with Tsarnaev through the news media to turn himself in "and ask for forgiveness".
+Tsarni added that Tsarnaev had shamed the family and the Chechen honor code.